 Gospel Chariot Missions

 Several years ago, Waterview member Grace McIntyre came back with an idea hatched by a Nicaraguan minister.
 We could feed hungry children for pennies a day.
 Thus was born the “Breakfast Program.”
 At the end of each 13-week class cycle, children come down the aisles at Waterview to give quarters they saved.
 The quarters (and many gracious donations) feed over 600 children per month in three locations in Managua, Nicaragua.
-Each year Grace and Robert Taylor go to Managua as part of a medical mission trip to check on the work.

 Bear Valley Institute of Biblical Studies